Before the day

 Your task

-Bring one real moment to class.
+Bring one real situation to class.

 2. Choose something you are comfortable bringing into class.
 You can anonymise names, teams, and details.